semgrep/semgrep-docs/docs/supported-languages.md

 </table>

 :::info Feature and product maturity levels
-* The detailed specifications given above apply only to language support.
+* The detailed specifications previously provided apply only to language support.
 Language maturity levels differ from feature and product maturity levels.
 * Semgrep features and products documented as experimental, beta, or GA generally follow the definitions in a [Software release life cycle](https://en.wikipedia.org/wiki/Software_release_life_cycle).
 :::